onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 1. Google Chrome (latest version)
 2. Chromedriver (WebDriver for Chrome)
 - `brew cask install chromedriver`
 - **Note:** if you have chromedriver already installed, make sure it's the latest version: `brew cask upgrade chromedriver`

+If you would like to run the tests against other browsers...

+Firefox:
+- `npm install` should take care of installing Gekodriver (Webdriver for Firefox)
+- **Note:** if you have OSX Catalina installed, you will need to run `npm install -g geckodriver`<br/>

+Safari:
+- Simply having Safari installed on your machine is enough<br/>

+MicroSoft Edge:
+1. MicroSoft Edge
+2. Microsoft Edge Driver (WedDriver for Edge)
+- **Note:** your Microsoft Edge Driver needs to match the Edge browser version you are running and needs to be installed to your path (i.e. on OSX `/usr/local/bin`)

 ### Running tests locally

 Our UI tests also run on BrowserStack.
 If you would like to run them on your BrowserStack account, set an environment variable `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY`.